With a new emphasis on learning and development programs, it’s easy to focus on individual learning. But what is organizational learning?

 Transfer the knowledge

-Finally, the new organizational knowledge must be transferred from the individual community and into the organizational community as a whole.
+Finally, the new organizational knowledge must be transferred from the individual communities to the entire organizational community.

 Some methods for transferring information are simple, like conducting training or writing articles to share online.
-But it’s important to also use the information to inform your business processes.
+But it’s important to also use the insights to inform your business processes.

 Remember our Toyota example above?
 The managers who solved the problem of the leaky oil gasket didn’t just find out why the gasket was leaking.
 They used that information to change how they purchase gaskets in the future.